osiriser/tech-nodes/README.md

 5. **Contribute**: We welcome contributions from the community!
 If you encounter any issues or have ideas for improvements, feel free to open an issue or submit a pull request.

-## Documentation

-For detailed documentation and usage instructions, please refer to the [Wiki](https://github.com/your-username/tech-nodes-scripts/wiki) section of this repository.

 ## Support

-If you need any assistance or have questions about the Tech Nodes Crypto Node Management Scripts, don't hesitate to contact us at [support@technodes.com](radomircomp@gmail.com).
+If you need any assistance or have questions about the Tech Nodes Crypto Node Management Scripts, don't hesitate to contact us at (radomircomp@gmail.com).

 ## License